(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 How do we ‘bless’ those who curse us?

-Dealing with curses
+Dealing with those “curses”

-We indescribably ‘bless’ those who curse us and ‘do good’ to those who hate and persecute us by praying for their repentance and salvation, (1 Tim.
+Nevertheless, Jesus called us to indescribably ‘bless’ those who curse us and ‘do good’ to those who hate and persecute us by praying for their repentance and salvation, (1 Tim.
 2:8.)

 Prayer is the highest form of spiritual warfare

-To pray ‘effectively,’ God called us to ‘humble ourselves under His Almighty hand;’ relying completely on His protection, provision, guidance, conviction, leading, wisdom, and help.
+To pray ‘effectively,’ God called us to first ‘humble ourselves under His Almighty hand;’ relying completely on His protection, provision, guidance, conviction, leading, wisdom, and help.
 The more we obey God’s Moral Law of Love, the more we are submitting ourselves on an ever-deepening level to Him.
-Through our active obedience to His Word, we are submitting to His Almighty Reign, Infinite Wisdom, and Righteous Judgment.
+Through our active obedience to His Word, we are submitting to His Almighty Reign, Infinite Wisdom, Leading, and Righteous Judgment.

-Then, we should ‘storm the gates of hell’ by petitioning God to turn the hatred of our abusers into love for Him and for us; to open their spiritual eyes, ears, and understanding, and to soften their hardened hearts to Jesus’ Gospel of grace, the conviction of the Holy Spirit, and the knowledge of His Word.
+Then, we should ‘storm the gates of Hades,’ [spiritual death that incarcerates unrepentant people that are still physically alive, not ‘hell,’] by petitioning God to turn the hatred of our abusers into “love” for Him and for us; to open their spiritual eyes, ears, and understanding, and to soften their hardened hearts to Jesus’ Gospel of grace, the conviction of the Holy Spirit, and the knowledge of His Word.

-Finally, we must obey God’s commandment to ‘resist the devil’ by praying against him, STANDING against him in the full armor of God, [scroll down on the webpage,] and by fleeing from his traps and temptations.
-We must ask God to deliver us from the evil one and his evil workers; revealing and destroying all their evil plans and works against us, and all the ‘weapons they have formed against us,’ as well as the lies and deception, by which they intend to hurt, enslave, and ruin us.
+Finally, we must obey God’s commandment to ‘resist the devil’ by praying against him, actively “withstanding” him in the full armor of God, and by fleeing from his traps and temptations as far as possible, (Rev. 12:11.)
+We must ask God to deliver us from the evil one and his evil workers; revealing and destroying all their evil plans, weapons, and works against us, as well as the lies and deception, by which they intend to hurt, enslave, and ruin us.